SystemsApproach/security/tls.rst

 client now have agreement that they can use a shared secret established in the prior session.
 They use a "resumption master secret" that was calculated and stored in the prior session to derive a new set of keys for this session.
-The keys of the new session are different from those of the prior session to support forward secrecy (i.e., an attacker who learns the key for session N doesn't immediately have the keys for session N+1).
+The keys of the new session are different from those of the prior session to support forward secrecy (i.e., even if an attacker manages to compromise the key for one session, they don't gain the ability to decrypt data from other sessions).

 When the server sends its "Finished" message, it calculates the HMAC over the handshake messages using the agreed-upon new key, and thus